zuozhenggh/learning-library/solutions-library/ebs-move-improve/lab100/labguide100.md

 # Lab 100: Preparing Your Tenancy for Oracle E-Business Suite

 ## Introduction
-In this exercise, you will prepare your tenancy for Oracle E-Business Suite.
+In this 30 mins exercise, you will prepare your tenancy for Oracle E-Business Suite.

 ## Part 1.
 Sign Up for a Trial Account